a-p-jo/C5/README.md

-# C5 v2.5
+# C5 v3.0
 C5 is short for Counter Conventional Caesar Cipher Contraption

 **Full Disclosure :**

-C5 is **not** intended for any commercial or serious security purposes.
-It is loosely based on the Vigenère  and  Caesar Ciphers, and remains, a shift cipher at its core.
-It's intended for making puzzle-ciphers and for the purposes of throwing off casual snooping.
-A challenge to break C5 is posted [here](https://puzzling.stackexchange.com/questions/100920/can-you-crack-this-multiple-shift-cipher) , and while not yet cracked, it is only a matter of time.
-It is not immune to being treated as multiple caesar ciphers, where it may be broken by frequency analysis, as long as the message is long enough.
+C5 is **not** intended for any critical security purposes.
+It is loosely based on the Vigenère  and  Caesar ciphers, and remains, a shift cipher at its core.
+It's intended for puzzle-ciphers and throwing off casual snooping.It is not immune to being treated as multiple Caesar ciphers, where it may be broken by frequency analysis, as long as the message is long enough or if the password is easily guessed.

 **Algorithm/Steps:**